Hive-Labs/opensaas/services/dbService/README.md

 An entity is an object that is stored in a datastore.
 Entities are made up of what are called fields.
 They are represented by routes starting in `/enity/:applcation/:collection/:entity` where `:application` maps to the name (in slug form) of the application making the request.
-The `:collection` maps to the name of the collection that the object belongs to collections are orginizational units used to group similar entites.
+The `:collection` maps to the name of the collection that the object belongs to. collections are orginizational units used to group similar entites.
 The `:entity` maps to the name of the entity type itself.

 #### Entity Routes: